simonecorsi/simonecorsi/README.md

 ---

-You can find a long feed at [simonecorsi/awesome](https://github.com/simonecorsi/awesome) in an easy to read format of all the projects I've starred in nearly a decade on github!
+You can find a curated list of all the projects I've starred over nearly a decade on GitHub at [simonecorsi/awesome](https://github.com/simonecorsi/awesome).
+It's presented in an easy-to-read format, allowing you to explore my interests and the projects I find valuable.

-Do you want your own feed?
-Try my [github action](https://github.com/simonecorsi/mawesome) to generate it!
+Would you like to have your own personalized feed?
+Give my [Github Action](https://github.com/simonecorsi/mawesome) a try!
+It generates a feed based on your starred projects, providing a convenient way to showcase your preferences and engage with the community